2019–20 CONCACAF Nations League: Qualifying

 The draw for the qualifying fixtures was held on 7 March 2018 directly after the launch event of the CONCACAF Nations League.
 The 34 teams were seeded into four pots based on their position in the March 2018 CONCACAF Ranking Index.
 A computerized pre-draw produced a "master schedule", creating 17 fixtures for each matchday.
 The teams in each pot were then drawn to the corresponding positions in the schedule.
 The computer model assured that no teams would face each other more than once, and that each team would play two home and two away matches.
 Based on their results, the teams were divided into tiers for the main round of the inaugural edition of the CONCACAF Nations League.
 Moreover, the top ten teams qualified for the 2019 CONCACAF Gold Cup to join the six hexagonal participants.

 Seeding

 The 41 CONCACAF members were allocated into pots of the league for which they qualified.
 Teams were seeded into pots based on their position in the November 2018 CONCACAF Ranking Index.
 League A had three pots of four teams, while League B had four pots of four teams.
 League C had three pots, with pots 1 and 2 featuring four teams each, and pot 3 featuring five teams.

-The draw for the group phase took place at The Chelsea Theater in Las Vegas, Nevada, United States on 27 March 2019, 22:00 EDT (19:00 local time, PDT).
+The draw for the group phase took place at The Chelsea Theater in Paradise, Nevada, United States on 27 March 2019, 22:00 EDT (19:00 local time, PDT).